gabrielkrieshok/digital-development-guide/learn/data.md

 1. Don't begin with questions around technology—begin with understanding the project objectives, needs being met, and logical framework.
 2. Discuss the project in terms of its data—what is already being collected, what isn't, how, why not, etc.
-3. Determine whether and how ICTs can add value to the projects monitoring and evaluation.
+3. Determine whether and how ICTs can add value to the project's monitoring and evaluation.
 4. Think about the various audiences and stakeholders involved – what are their knowledge, skills, and abilities with respect to the project and potential ICT integration?
 5. Be aware of differing levels of access and inclusion.
 6. Understand motivation to participate in M&E activities—of field staff, staff, community members, and partners.